BlockchainCommons/cbor-book/src/part_2/dcbor_tags.md

 Let's say we want to combine our tagged currency code with an amount.
 Currency amounts can be tricky, because they are expressed as having decimal fractions, but many common floating point values, like `1.1` cannot be represented exactly in binary floating point, meaning that even highly-precise types like `f64` can't represent common currency values accurately.

-So let's define a new type called `DecimalFraction` that holds an integer mantissa and a signed exponent.
+Let's define a new type called `DecimalFraction` that holds an integer mantissa and a signed base-10 exponent.
 The exponent is the number of decimal places, so `1.1` would be represented as a mantissa of `11` with an exponent of `-1`, and `1.01` would be represented as a mantissa of `101` with an exponent of `-2`:

 ```rust
 {{#rustdoc_include ../../tests/dcbor_tags.rs:example_6}}